Take a 1-min quiz to get a personalized workout plan Male Female

 • Helps you sleep better.

-Most pools are about 25 yards (one length).
-Make sure you can swim for about 100 yards without stopping to be able to comfortably navigate these workout plans.
-If you are completely new to swimming, you should take lessons with a coach.
-You can also do planks and hollow holds to build upper body strength as well as lifts and squats to help you build leg strength.
+Most pools are 25 yards long (one length).
+Make sure you can swim for 100 yards without stopping to be able to comfortably navigate these workout plans.
+If you’re completely new to swimming, you should take lessons with a swim instructor.
+You can also do planks and hollow holds to build upper-body strength as well as lifts and squats to help you build leg strength.

-You will need a comfortable swimsuit, watch, fins, and a kickboard.
-Start gradually and slowly increase the intensities of your workout.
-And as your body gets used to vigorous swimming, you can mix things up by doing sprints for longer distances and HIIT.
+You’ll need a comfortable swimsuit, watch, fins, and a kickboard.
+Start gradually and slowly increase the intensity of your workout.
+As your body gets used to vigorous swimming, you can mix things up by doing sprints for longer distances and HIIT.

-Below are sample workout plans you can try out:
+Below are some sample workout plans you can try out:

 Beginner Swim Workout Plan 1